Geometry of the Welch Bounds: Tightness of the Welch bounds

 \subsection{Conditions for Equality}

-Well-known conditions for equality to hold in the Cauchy-Schwarz inequality imply that equality holds in (\ref{eq:key_inequality}) if and only if all the eigenvalues of $T$ are equal.
-In the $k=1$ case, this means all the non-zero eigenvalues of $\cG$ (and of $\cF$) must be equal to $m/n$.
-This holds if and only if $\{x_1,\ldots,x_m\}$ is a tight frame for the $n$-dimensional subspace $V$ of $\bbH$, in which case $\cF=\frac{m}{n}\cI_V$ (i.e., a constant times the identity on $V$).
+Conditions for equality to hold in the Cauchy-Schwarz inequality imply that equality holds in (\ref{eq:key_inequality}) of Lemma \ref{keylemma} if and only if all the eigenvalues of $T$ are equal.
+This is used in the following. \begin{theorem}[Equality in the Welch Bounds] Given a set of unit vectors $X = \{x_1, \ldots, x_m\}$ in $\mathbb{H}$ that span an $n$-dimensional subspace $V,$ let $X^{(k)} = \{x_1^{\otimes k}, \ldots, x_m^{\otimes k}\}.$ Then for integer $k \geq 1,$ \\ (i) $X^{(k)}$ is a WBE set if and only if $X^{(k)}$ is a tight frame for the space $\Symk(V).$ \\ (ii) $X^{(k)}$ is an MWBE set if and only if $X^{(k)}$ is an equiangular tight frame for the space $\Symk(V).$\\ In both cases the frame bound is $\frac{m}{\binom{n + k -1}{k}}.$ \end{theorem} \begin{proof} (i) When $k=1,$ having a WBE set is equivalent to having equality in (\ref{eq:Welch_fundamental1}) of Theorem \ref{FirstWelchBound}.
+Due to Lemma \ref{keylemma}, this means that that all the non-zero eigenvalues of the Grammian $\cG$ (and of the frame operator $\cF$) associated with $X$ must be equal to $m/n$.
+This holds if and only if $X$ is a tight frame for $V,$ in which case $\cF=\frac{m}{n}\cI_V.$